neomake/neomake/README.md

 [Dispatch](https://github.com/tpope/vim-dispatch).

 **This plugin also works in ordinary vim, but without the asynchronous benefits.**

-This is alpha quality software.
-The APIs haven't totally levelled out yet, and things may break and change often until they do.
-That said, I'm using it daily (but also hacking on it as it breaks).
-Feel free to let me know what works / doesn't work for you!

 The minimum Neovim version supported by Neomake is `NVIM 0.0.0-alpha+201503292107` (commit `960b9108c`).
 The minimum Vim version supported by Neomake is 7.4.503 (although if you don't